AmandaB2023/p4-test/README.md

 * A listt of blog posts will be displayed on the home/ blog page.

 * A user can then click on a blog post to read the full article.

 * The About page eill contain information about the blog itself.

 * Logged in used will be able to leave comment with full CRUD functionality.

-* Users will also be able to conyact the blog via a conact page.*
+* Users will also be able to contact the blog via a contact page.

+* Logged in users will also be able to book a free trial via the booking page.

 ## Site Structure
 All pages will have: